Cobblestone Glazes Available in Black or White

 Q: Are there any application situations I should avoid?

 A: SG-201 Black Cobblestone will not break up over Matte glazes.
 If Black Cobblestone is desired on Mattes use SG-202 and apply 1 coat of SC-15 to achieve this effect.

 A unique textural glaze which forms a raised rectangular chip-like surface.
-Amount of product application will influence final design.
+Amount of product application will influence the final design.
 Stir Well.
 Brush of sponge over any glaze.
-Handle carefully as dried glaze has tendency to flake.
+Handle carefully as the dried glaze has a tendency to flake.
 Fire to shelf cone 06 (999° C).
 NOTE: Firing temperature, length of fire and number of coats will produce color and surface variations.
 Do not spray apply without proper personal protective equipment.
 CONE 6 RESULTS: Turns Glossy